Abzom33/Docker-learning/README.md

 5. Setup Docker-compose.yml file

 - We use this so we can run both containers within a single command .
+- `docker-compose up -d`
 ```
 version: '3.8'